vnkrtv/vk-tracker/README.md

 These commands launch 3 related containers:

-- vkuserinfo - with web application
+- vk-tracker - with web application
 - mongo - with MongoDB
 - neo4j - with Neo4j